havpet/webstatus/README.md

 webstatus
 =========

-PHP-application where you can list websites/IPs to see if the chosen port is up or down.
-Could be really handy if managing multiple websites.
+PHP-application where you can list websites/IPs to see if a chosen port is up or down.
+Handy for hosts managing multiple sites, or to simply check the status of your own website, ftp, ssh and so on.